 From a business owner’s cost perspective, why have a huge office that houses one hundred people where I can manage in half that space?
 Businesses are looking at every employee and trying to determine the cost of working from an office and working remotely.
 From a staffing industry standpoint, we will be able to staff employees out that work from home.
 The big thing is going to be, again, leveraging technology.

 Jigna: What about working from home medical staff like me?
 I am a medical lab technician and a medical coder.
-How can I contribute to the healthcare system?
+How can I contribute to the healthcare management system?

 Stephen: There are tons of companies out there that are specifically looking for remote medical coders.
 I would encourage you to go out and try to find these companies.
 You can also promote yourself on websites like Upwork as a contractual medical coder.
 You could go to a staffing company, or you become an independent coder yourself.
 I think there are many ways to work virtually as a coder and make a good living.